Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Algorithms

 \subsection{Stochastic Switching Subgradient Method (\SSW)}

-The Stochastic Switching Subgradient method was described in \cite{HuaLin2023} for optimization problems over a~closed convex set $\cX\subset\bbR^d$ which is easy to project on and for weakly convex objective and constraint functions $F$ and $C$ which may be non-smooth.
-This is why the notion of gradient of $F$ and $C$ is replaced by a~more general notion of subgradient, which is an element of a~subdifferential.
+The Stochastic Switching Subgradient method was described in \citet{HuaLin2023} for optimization over a~closed convex set $\cX\subset\bbR^d$ which is easy to project on.
+It allows for weakly-convex, possibly nonsmooth, objective and constraint functions.
+They consider subgradients instead of gradients.